Mississippi — Congressional Term Limits (1992–1995)

 Structural Significance

-Mississippi’s 1992 constitutional amendment illustrates a state-initiated congressional term-limit regime applied through ballot-access restrictions using consecutive-service caps.
-Structurally, the system treated elections as the operative unit of aggregation and constrained short-run continuity while preserving long-run permission.
+Mississippi’s 1992 constitutional amendment illustrates a state-initiated congressional term-limit regime applied at the election-eligibility layer using consecutive-service caps.
+Structurally, the system treated elections as the operative unit of aggregation and constrained short-run continuity while preserving long-run eligibility.

 The provisions were categorically foreclosed by Thornton, placing Mississippi among the clean, single-initiative states without post-Thornton activist rechanneling or extended judicial cleanup.